Margaret Tudor: Reign of James IV

 On Maundy Thursday, known as Skyre Thursday or "Cena Domini", it was the custom for the monarch and consort to give gifts to the poor and symbolically wash their feet.
 On 4 April 1504 Margaret gave 15 poor women blue gowns, shoes, a purse with 15 English pennies, and a wooden tankard with a jug and a plate, a token of the Last Supper.
-The number of poor women matched her age.Michelle Beer, Queenship at the Renaissance Courts of Britain (Woodbridge, 2018), pp. 137–9.
-Another custom was to give gifts on New Year's Day, and in 1507 James IV gave Margaret a "serpent's tongue" (really a shark tooth) set in gold with precious stones, which was believed to guard against poison.
+The number of poor women matched her age.
+Another custom was to give gifts on New Year's Day, and James IV gave Margaret two sapphire rings in 1504.
+In 1507 James IV gave her a "serpent's tongue" (really a shark tooth) set in gold with precious stones, which was believed to guard against poison.
 She gave a French knight Antoine d'Arces a gold salt cellar with an image of the Virgin Mary.
 In January 1513 the gifts included gold rings for eight ladies of her chamber, made by John Aitkin, a goldsmith who worked in Stirling Castle, and the "two black ladies" Ellen and Margaret More were given 10 gold French crowns.

-Margaret suffered from nosebleeds, and an apothecary William Foular provided a blood stone or heliotrope as a remedy.
+Margaret suffered from nosebleeds, and an apothecary William Foular provided a bloodstone or heliotrope as a remedy.
 Foular also sent the queen medicinal spices including pepper, cinnamon, "cubebarum", and "galiga", with glass urinals.
-Margaret went on pilgrimages to Whitekirk in East Lothian, and in July 1507, after recovering from a period of ill-health, to Whithorn in Galloway, dressed in green velvet and riding on a saddle covered with the pelt of a reindeer, accompanied by her ladies and the court musicians.
+Margaret went on pilgrimages to Whitekirk in East Lothian, and to the shrine of Saint Adrian on the Isle of May.
+In July 1507, after recovering from a period of ill-health, she went to Whithorn in Galloway, dressed in green velvet and riding on a saddle covered with the pelt of a reindeer, accompanied by her ladies and the court musicians.

 The king named the Scottish warship Margaret after her.
 The treaty of 1502, far from being perpetual, barely survived the death of Henry VII in 1509.
 His successor, the young Henry VIII, had little time for his father's cautious diplomacy, and was soon heading towards a war with France, Scotland's historic ally.
 In 1513, James invaded England to honour his commitment to the Auld Alliance, only to meet death and disaster at the Battle of Flodden.
 Margaret had opposed the war, but was still named in the royal will as regent for the infant king, James V, for as long as she remained a widow.